What are allergies?

 your health history.
 He or she may also do these tests:

-to specific allergens such as foods, pollens, or animal dander.
-A small amount of
+antibodies to specific allergens such as foods, pollens, or animal dander.
+A small

-diluted allergen is placed on the skin.
+amount of diluted allergen is placed on the skin.
 The area is pricked or scratched.
-If you are

-allergic to the allergen, a small raised bump (like a mosquito bite) will appear after
+If you are allergic to the allergen, a small raised bump (like a mosquito bite) will

-about 15 minutes.
-Testing for many allergens may be done at the same time.
-An allergist
+appear after about 15 minutes.
+Testing for many allergens may be done at the same

-may also do an intradermal test.
-In this test, a small amount of allergen is injected
+time.
+An allergist may also do an intradermal test.
+In this test, a small amount of

-tests may be used when skin tests can't be done.
-For example, in people with particular
+be done.
+Blood tests may be used when skin tests can't be done.
+For example, in people

-skin conditions or a very recent severe allergic reaction.
-A positive blood test does
+with particular skin conditions or a very recent severe allergic reaction.
+A positive

-not always mean that you have a specific allergy.
-These tests take longer and may
+blood test does not always mean that you have a specific allergy.
+These tests take

-symptoms.
+triggering your symptoms.
 It is often done with possible medicine or food allergies.
-For the test,

 See your healthcare provider about any positive test result.
 He or she can tell you